Dept. Phone: (731) 424-3520 ext. 50239

 STEVE CORNELISON has served as the Jackson State athletic director since the summer of 2003.
 No stranger to Jackson State, Cornelison played from 1992-93 for the Generals under former coach, Bubba Cates (Tennessee-Martin).
 During his playing career at Jackson State, the Generals enjoyed a combined record of 59-36, and were the TJCCAA Region VII Tournament Runner-Up in 1993.
 As a sophomore, Cornelison was honored as All Western Division, All TJCCAA, and Honorable Mention All American.

 In fourteen seasons as head baseball coach, Cornelison averaged over 30 wins per season and had over 100 former players sign scholarships to continue their playing careers at four year colleges and universities.
 During this time he has had numerous players earn conference, state, region and national awards.
 Additionally, Cornelison has had 10 players sign professional contracts.
+Two former players, Luis Martinez (San Diego Padres) and Wes Parsons (Atlanta Braves), reached the major league level.
 His 2005 team won the TCCAA Conference title with a record of 38-19 and his 2007 team tied a school record of wins in a season at 39.